Elastomeric Infusion Pumps Market Size and Share

 Geography Analysis

 Europe ranks second.
 Germany and France institutionalized OPAT guidelines in 2024, catalyzing adoption.
 The EU’s circular-economy policy encourages pumps with recyclable shells, creating a point of differentiation for B. Braun’s PVC-free DUPLEX platform.
-United Kingdom NHS frameworks stipulate non-electronic devices for certain day-case surgeries to reduce discharge delays.
+United Kingdom NHS frameworks stipulate the use of non-electronic devices for certain day-case surgeries to reduce discharge delays.
 The upcoming 2030 recyclability target spurs supplier research into bio-based elastomers.

 Competitive Landscape

 The elastomeric infusion pumps market is moderately fragmented.
-Baxter, Fresenius Kabi and B. Braun together account for an estimated 32% of global sales.
+Baxter, Fresenius Kabi, and B. Braun together account for an estimated 32% of global sales.
 Baxter’s Novum IQ electronic platform anchors its broader infusion portfolio, but the firm also offers Elastomeric Homepump for transitional care, leveraging the same sales force.
 B. Braun’s DUPLEX drug-device system reduces medication preparation errors by 54% compared with conventional IV bags.
 Fresenius Kabi focuses on vertically integrated manufacturing and supply-chain resilience, earning Premier Inc.’s Trailblazer Award for domestic production expansions.

 Elastomeric Infusion Pumps Industry Leaders